0LNetworkCommunity/documentation/docs/validators/with-docker-setup.md

 ```

 :::warning If the version is 0 or you're having connectvitiy issues
-Do the manual DB restore as described in the [Restore section](/validators/restore#clone-and-build-the-epoch-archive-mainnet-repository) and then [clean and sync](/validators/restore#how-to-clean-the-database-and-sync-to-the-latest-state-again)
+Do the manual DB restore as described in the Restore section (TODO: link) and then clean and sync (TODO: link)
 :::